alphagov/styleguides/git.md

 ### Structure

-Commit messages should contain a:

-* short summary, where you:
-  * use no more than 50 characters
-  * start with a capital letter
-  * write in the present tense
-  * do not add a full stop
-* longer explanation, if needed, and:
-  * leave a blank line before
-  * hard-wrap lines at 72 characters
+Commit messages should start with a one-line summary no longer than 50 characters.
+Various Git tools (including GitHub) use this as the commit summary, so you should format it like an email subject, with a leading capital and no full stop.
+The Git convention is to write these in the present tense.
+For example:

+> Leverage best-of-breed synergies going forward

+You should leave a blank line before the rest of the commit message, which you should wrap at around 72 characters: this makes it easier to view commit messages in a terminal.

 #### Example